Environmental Studies 240: Environmental Issues in the Pacific Northwest

 INSTRUCTOR: Jon Jensen (Environmental Studies)

 This course examines environmental issues in the Pacific Northwest and the policies that are used or proposed to address them.
 Case studies – on issues such as wilderness, endangered species, mining, hydroelectric dams, water rights, public lands management, logging, and outdoor recreation – will be used to better understand the political process in the United States, the role of economics in addressing environmental issues, and the particular challenges in human-nature relations within the intermountain west.
 The course will be taught at Holden Village, an ecumenical retreat center in the Cascade Mountains of Washington state.
-(Note: this course counts as an Environmental Studies major elective; it does not fulfill a particular Environmental Studies major requirement.)

-Estimated Cost: $2225 - $2600
+Estimated Cost: $2,500 - $2,950

-Estimated Add'l Meal Costs: $150
+Estimated Add'l Meal Costs: $50